Giving birth naturally — your way

 Along with prenatal nutrition and exercise, the classes teach a number of birthing positions to ease labour pains and prepare you for each stage of labour, and mums-to-be are taught to tune into their body and prepare themselves for a labour that avoids pain medication and intervention.

 The Alexander Technique

 The Alexander Technique teaches greater conscious awareness and control over how you sit, move, and react.
 It’s a simple and practical method that can enhance your comfort during pregnancy, labour, and recovery.
 By increasing awareness and bringing your attention to how it is you do what you do, you learn to suspend or even stop the habitual patterns which are not useful, and gradually replace those habits with better ones.
-By undoing patterns of tension or compression, you provide an opportunity for natural movement and natural postural re exes to work.
+By undoing patterns of tension or compression, you provide an opportunity for natural movement and natural postural reflexes to work.

 It’s not uncommon to experience neck pain, lower back pain, carpel tunnel syndrome, and numbness in the hands as your body undergoes a number of changes during pregnancy.
 The Alexander Technique teaches you to work with your body’s structure, function, and new size to allow a greater freedom of movement.
 Learning to use your core spinal support can help you nd a more comfortable position for walking, sleeping, sitting and bending.

 Using the principles of the Alexander Technique during labour and delivery helps you remain calm and focused, allowing you to turn the birthing process over to your body.
 Women are taught to use their own self-based body’s natural design during birth, recovery, breastfeeding, and care of baby.
 Lessons are ideally done weekly while pregnant.